goreleaser/goreleaser/www/docs/customization/bun-builds.md

       - FOO=bar
 ```

-Some options are not supported yet[^fail], but it should be usable at least for
+Some options are not supported yet[^fail], but it should be usable for
-simple projects already!
+most projects already!

 You can see more details about builds [here](./builds.md).

 ## Caveats

-GoReleaser will translate Zig's Os/Arch pair into a GOOS/GOARCH pair, so
+GoReleaser will translate Bun's Os/Arch pair into a GOOS/GOARCH pair, so
 templates should work the same as before.
 The original target name is available in templates as `.Target`, and so is the
-ABI as `.Abi`.
+Modern/Baseline bit as `.Type`.

 [^fail]:
     GoReleaser will error if you try to use them.
 Give it a try with